GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Kindness Challenge Activity

 Spread even more kindness by challenging your students to practice random acts of kindness.
-Remind them that when they treat someone with kindness, that person is likelier to be kind to someone else.
-This kindness idea helps bring the ripple effect to life.
+Remind them that when they treat someone with kindness, that person is more likely to be kind to someone else.
+This idea of kindness helps bring the ripple effect to life.

 Of course, it’s helpful to provide children with specific goals.
-I’ve created a challenge called 12 Days of Kindness, which features 30 acts of kindness in three categories: kindness to self, kindness to others, and kindness to Earth.
+I’ve created a challenge called 12 Days of Kindness, featuring 30 acts of kindness across three categories: kindness to self, kindness to others, and kindness to Earth.
 Students can complete four acts of kindness in each category during the 12 days.
 Or you can simply encourage them to complete as many kind acts as possible.
 These kindness activities for kids are simple and easy to complete.

 Students will enjoy completing the Kindness Challenge activity and seeing the positive effects of their actions.
 This will encourage them to continue spreading kindness in the future.